Putnam-Lab/CBLS_Wetlab/CBLS_Wetlab_Protocols/README.md

 **<a name="Safety_Guidelines_and_Emergency_Procedures"></a> Safety Guidelines and Emergency Procedures**

+Every member of the lab goes through the lab safety training before starting to work in the lab.
+The information about the trainings could be found [here](https://github.com/Putnam-Lab/Lab_Management/wiki/Lab-Safety) and additonal information about the laboratory resources [here](https://github.com/Putnam-Lab/Lab_Management/wiki/Laboratory-Resources).

 **<a name="Marine_Organism_Care_and_Handling"></a> Marine Organism Care and Handling**

 **<a name="Preparing_tanks_for_usage:_DI_and_Salt_Mixing_Procedures"></a> Preparing tanks for usage: DI and Salt Mixing Procedures**

+In order to carry out any experiments or managing the aquarium systems, always make sure before that there is DI and saltwater avaliable for your use and some reserve.
+If you think, the avaliable reserve is not sufficient, please reach out to the person managing the wetlab if you are not sure about the working of the tanks.
+If you have been trained on that, you can go through the [tank information](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a1f1c11a7e67a65b3d51d5bcb837b07c02263785/CBLS_Wetlab_Protocols/CBLS-Tank-Systems-Information.md) and [salt mixing protocol](https://github.com/Putnam-Lab/CBLS_Wetlab/blob/a76b1daa0496a1519f671ba8c47e95aadaaa959f/CBLS_Wetlab_Protocols/Salt_Mixing_Protocol.md) to proceed.

 **<a name="Data_logging_and_Recordkeeping"></a> Data logging and Recordkeeping**